Topic: General Information

 2 years of age and over

 Purpose and Use of Tiered Reimbursement/Maryland EXCELS Payments

 The purpose of the Maryland EXCELS Payment is to provide recognition and incentive to the program for participating and achieving a Maryland EXCELS rating at the highest levels.
 Programs have choices regarding the use of the Maryland EXCELS Payment.
 For example, payments may be utilized to:

 - Offset the cost of child care for families receiving Child Care Scholarship

 - Provide salary and benefits enhancements for staff

 - Make quality improvements to the program

-As part of the continuous quality improvement process, providers and programs are encouraged to reflect and assess the needs of their program, with input from staff and families, when making decisions regarding the use of the tier payment.
+As part of the continuous quality improvement process, programs are encouraged to reflect and assess the needs of their program, with input from staff and families, when making decisions regarding the use of the Maryland EXCELS Payments.